Integrate Google Sheets with Linear to automate workflows, sync data between apps, and eliminate repetitive tasks with AI-powered automation.

 A trigger is an event that starts a workflow.

-Runs when spreadsheet row is added or updated.
+Runs when row added or updated

 Trigger when an issue status will changed.